stejcon/masters-portfolio/documents/portfolio/implementation.typ

+= Adding An Early Exit
+To add an early exit to a model, there are a number of steps which would need to be followed.
++ The exits need to be generated in an abstract syntax tree or graph representing the original model
++ The model needs to be saved with its' new structure.
++ The exits then need to be trained

 = Compile-Time Solution
+A compile-time implementation of adding exits was the first approach analysed.
+As discussed in Appendix A, ONNX-MLIR is a compiler for models which can allow them to run on any LLVM-supported architecture.

 - Talk about onnx
 - Talk about using onnx-mlir
 - tablegen could be used to add structure